preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

   Draws everything onto the screen — background first, then characters on top, then subtitles on top of that.
 Layers them like a collage.
 Every frame, it paints the whole picture fresh.

 - **Web Audio** — *The DJ.*
   Plays the gibberish sounds at the right time, synced to the dialogue.
-Picks the right audio clips, strings them together, and makes sure they match the timing of the subtitles.
+Picks a random portion of the character's audio file and plays it for the estimated duration.

 ---